John Farndale

 1833

-John Farndale, son of Elias & Jane Farndale (FAR00224) of Bishop Wilton, labourer, was baptised at Bishop Wilton on 20 November 1833 (Wilton PR & IGI).
+John Farndale, son of Elias and Jane (nee Foster) Farndale (FAR00224) of Bishop Wilton, labourer, was baptised at Bishop Wilton on 20 November 1833 (Bishop Wilton PR).

 Wilton is SE of Middlesbrough, not far from Ormesby.